verdaccio/verdaccio/website/docs/linking.md

 ---
 id: linking-remote-registry
-title: "Linking a Remote Registry"
+title: 'Linking a Remote Registry'
 ---

 Verdaccio is a proxy and by default [links](uplinks.md) the public registry.